t-d-k/LibreCrypt/docs/FAQ.md

 *A:*
-*NOTE: This question and answer applies to a future feature* */NO!/* LibreCrypt Explorer doesn't impose any limits on the size of files transferred to or from mounted volumes.
+*NOTE: This question and answer applies to a future feature* */NO!/* LibreCrypt Explorer doesn't impose any limits on the size of files transferred to or from opened containers.

-However, if the option to map a mounted volume to a drive letter is selected, then under the following versions of MS Windows:
+However, if the option to map a opened container to a drive letter is selected, then under the following versions of MS Windows:

 * Windows XP with Service Pack 1 (SP1) with security update 896426 (MS05-028)